 In general, Home Depot is great for DIY project supplies but not so much for just picking up already put together items like home decor.

-Every now and then we see a nice refrigerator or oven deal pop up from Home Depot, but the better deals mostly come from retailers like Best Buy and Sears.
+Every now and then we see a nice refrigerator or oven deal pop up from Home Depot, but the better deals mostly come from retailers like Best Buy.
 That includes discounts for opening a store credit card as well.

 3. Kitchen / Grilling accessories

 The pots and pans Home Depot sells are generally not the best quality and they’re definitely not the best price.
 Look to stores like Kohl’s and Macy’s for deals on high quality sets, especially during November.